Frequently Asked Questions (and Their Answers)

 The Athletic Booster Club contributes to all sports at Millbrook High School.
 Football is an expensive sport (e.g. protective equipment, facilities, uniforms, practice equipment), and must fund a considerable portion to enable our great program's success.

 Why are you constantly asking for help?

 Because we need it.
 Football is an exhausting sport, and not just for the players.
 Keeping our program running is a team effort.
 We will expect a lot of your time, support, and resources.
-You will be called-upon to volunteer your time, donate supplies, provide food, and raise funds.
-Our volunteer leaders are committed to you, and we ask the same commitment in return.
+You will be called upon to volunteer your time, donate supplies, provide food, and raise funds.
+Our volunteer leaders are committed to you, and we ask for the same commitment in return.

 How can I help?